peerhenry/rust_hello_triangle/readme.md

 ## Update

-This project has been refactored to provide scalability.
+This project features:
-Features:
-- added an update method that rotates the triangle
+- An update method that rotates the triangle
-- segregated responsibilities in modules
+- Segregated responsibilities in modules
-- triangle is an entity of components
-- builder pattern for generation of VAO
-- builder pattern for generation of Camera
+- Builder pattern for VAO, Camera and ShaderProgram and GameState
+- Reusable game logic in a separate library crate (under `lib/engine`)
-- game state is a struct of arrays - instead of containing an array of structs - in prospect of an ECS inspired by the [RustConf keynote](https://www.youtube.com/watch?v=aKLntZcp27M) by Catherine West.)
+- A basic ECS - inspired by the [RustConf keynote by Catherine West](https://www.youtube.com/watch?v=aKLntZcp27M).)

+## Todo

+- FPS counter
+- Entity allocator
+- Make draw behavior a component in `GameState`